sandra1-8/API_Projects/README.md

-This repo consists of my practice works creating APIs
+This repo consists of my practice works creating APIs in Python